Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Methodology

-\paragraph{Type 5: Logical Deduction Problems.} These can't be solved through direct arithmetic.
+These questions can't be solved through direct arithmetic.
 The text describes relationships between unknowns, and models must build equations $f(x_1, x_2, \ldots, x_m) = 0$ from the verbal descriptions in $Q$ and solve them.
 The main challenge is converting natural language into algebra, which can vary based on how languages express quantitative relationships.